iMage101/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script duplicates the last line of the file iacta Deletes all file with .js extension present in directory counts the number of directories and sub-directories in the current directory
+Script duplicates the last line of the file iacta Deletes all file with .js extension present in directory counts the number of directories and sub-directories in the current directory displays the 10 newest files in the current directory